 Lavender is widely used in aromatherapy but there is more to the purplish flowering plant than meets the eye.
-It is actually a powerful healing herb used for centuries as an essential oil, in teas, and other herbal infusions.
+It’s a powerful healing herb used for centuries as an essential oil, in teas, and other herbal infusions.

 One of the most notable lavender tea benefits is its calming effect on the nervous system.
 Continue reading to learn more about how to use this herbal tea as a natural remedy for physical and mental complaints such as anxiety, insomnia, pain, and indigestion.